mpowered/nyavi/README.md

             target: path
             condition: current_user.is_superuser?

-To define which items must be marked as active in a particular context us the `config/name_of_menu/active_items.yml` configuration as follows:
+To define which items must be marked as active in a particular context use the `config/name_of_menu/active_items.yml` configuration as follows:

     controller_name:
       action_name: item_1 # item_1 will be active in this instance